I would like to share the gift of scent and sound with you!

 The term ‘Smound’ was coined by Daniel Wesson along with his colleague Donald Wilson.
 They found that after tracing the activity of tubercles of mice, especially when subjected to both odour and tone, there were stronger responses. (this is me making it sound MUCH simpler than it is, sorry science!)

 Either way, the experiment was inspired by the concept of synesthesia, which I think many people can relate to.
-Have you ever felt something tingle with your other senses when you’re experiencing something visually for example?
+Have you ever felt something tingle with your other senses when you’re experiencing something visually?
 I guess that’s what they mean when the ‘colour’ of an aura is described for example.
 That’s how I associate some smells; with sounds.

 Furthermore, the person who came up with the entire concept of merging scent and sound in the brain was the great Septimus Piesse.
 He was responsible for the highly informative The Art of Perfumery.
 He identified odor molecules as having a particular note associated with them.